barnabee/vquery/README.md

 Run or compile the script yourself with [Fennel](https://fennel-lang.org/).
 You can also download a binary (which bundles the transpiled output and a Lua runtime into a single excutable) from the release page.
 Currently the only binary release is for macOS but cross compilation for other systems is theoretically possible, and I may also release the transpiled Lua output in future.

+On a Mac, running `make install` will compile the binary and copy it to `~/Library/bin`, at least if you have Fennel and Lua installed via Homebrew.

 ## Usage examples